evavh/ebook-wordlist/README.md

 This Python script generates lists of words per chapter with translation.
 Input is a folder of foreign language epubs, with subfolders for book series.
 Output is a pdf file per book, filtered for words already encountered in previous books and chapters.

 The script parses words from epub text by chapter, using unicode categories to distinguish letters and non-seperator characters.
-This means it should work with any language that has enough word entries in en.wiktionary.org, and has words that:
+This means it should work with any language that has enough word entries in apertium or en.wiktionary.org, and has words that:
 - Start and end with a "letter".
 - Don't contain "seperator" or "control" characters.
 - Don't contain two non-"letters" in a row.